 Adventurous hiking trails featuring cables, ladders, drops-offs, serpentine ridge walks, and airy descents.
 (Options with less exposure available upon request.)

 Lunch at the Berggasthaus Aescher, a rustic mountain house built into a cliff face and cave.

 Panoramic views across northeastern Switzerland and into neighboring Austria and Liechtenstein.

 A hike through Wildkirchli, a 400 year-old cave church and a prehistoric cave system that provided shelter for neanderthals, monks, and hermits.

 Lose yourself in Appenzell, a unique corner of Switzerland where airy mountain trails, punctuated by steel cables and iron pegs to aid the hiker, lead you through a world of striking landforms, traditional Swiss hamlets, and well-appointed mountain houses that are never more than a day’s walk apart.

-Awaken to a delicious alpine breakfast then depart.
-The return to Zurich takes about 1 and-a-half hours by train.
+Awaken to a delicious alpine breakfast, then depart.